 Nick Smurthwaite meets dance superstar Gillian Lynne, famous for choreographing iconic musicals Cats and the longest running show in Broadway history - the Phantom of the Opera.
 Gillian explains why she likes to keep busy, and shares her secrets on looking good.

 If Gillian Lynne is anything to go by, the secret of ageing gracefully is to keep working.
-In her mid-eighties she is busier – and more glamorous - than ever.
+In her mid-80s, she's busier and more glamorous than ever.

-For our interview she is dressed in a loose-fitting knitted top, short shirt, and knee-length suede boots.
+For our interview, she's dressed in a loose-fitting knitted top, short shirt and knee-length suede boots.
 If you’ve got it, flaunt it, as the saying goes.

 Gillian’s glamorous look is at odds with the demure young ballerina she writes about in her heartfelt memoir, A Dancer In Wartime.